OK, let’s be honest.

-OK, let’s be honest.
-Firing a bad client is not an easy subject to tackle, but we definitely need to talk about it.
+Firing a bad hair client is not easy, but we need to talk about it.

-We all have boundaries, and although you’re in a service-based business and want to make everyone happy, sometimes you have to put your foot down.
+We all have boundaries, and although you’re in a service-based business where you want to make everyone happy, sometimes you have to put your foot down.

 Setting boundaries is key to creating consistency in your business — and boundaries are necessary self-care for business owners.

-Part of being a great business owner is accepting feedback — sometimes it’s positive and sometimes it’s negative.
-Firing a client over something small isn’t cool.
+Part of being a great small business owner is accepting feedback — whether it’s positive or negative.
+Firing a hair client over something small isn’t cool.

-I can tell you this: When you don’t have boundaries in place, you are setting yourself up for some level of disrespect.
+I can tell you this: When you don’t have boundaries in place, you’re setting yourself up for some level of disrespect.

 1. The client is late to every single appointment, and I mean late — 30 to 45 minutes late.

-This is a major problem.
 Being a service provider means you run on a tight schedule.
-If one person is late — especially in the morning — it will throw off your entire day.
+If one client is late — especially in the morning — it throws off your entire day.

 It’s important to share these boundaries and policies with your clients.
-Things happen and people get stuck in traffic, or run behind schedule.
+Things happen, and people get stuck in traffic or run behind schedule.